 Here’s all you need to know about wearing a face covering at the theme parks, along with some tips for finding the right mask for you.
 (Psst ...
 Some of these tips will also come in handy for other places, too, like if you are flying on a plane and must wear a mask during your flight.)

 Which Theme Parks Require Masks?

 We expect this to be a fluid subject as time goes on, especially since government rules on masks keep changing.
-In California, facial coverings are required by state order.
-In Florida, Orange County mayor signed an executive order that makes it mandatory for people to wear facial coverings as of June 20.
+In California, facial coverings are required in most settings outside the home by state order.
+Florida recommends (but does not require) face coverings for the general public, but the theme parks are maintaining strict guidelines.

 Mask Requirements in Florida